remygrandin/DrawTheNet.io/README.md

   darkphoenics/drawthenet.io:latest
 ```

+# Deploying Static Files

+You can deploy DrawTheNet.IO as a set of static files without using Docker.

+1. Download the latest release zip file from the [Releases page](https://github.com/remygrandin/DrawTheNet.IO/releases).
+2. Extract the contents of the zip file to your web server's document root (e.g., `/var/www/html` for Apache or Nginx).
+3. Ensure your web server is configured to serve static files.

+That's it!
+The application runs entirely in the browser, so no backend application server is required.

 # More Info

 You can find a detailed help guide, including a full list of available properties integrated into the app by using the ? button in the top left corner of it, or [here](https://DrawTheNet.IO/help.html)

-# Vendors Icons
+# Vendor Icons
-The follwing vendors are available by default:
+The following vendors are available by default:
  - Amazon Web Services (as AWS), from https://aws.amazon.com/architecture/icons/?nc1=h_ls
  - Microsoft Azure (as Azure), from https://learn.microsoft.com/fr-fr/azure/architecture/icons/
  - Microsoft 365 (as M365), from https://learn.microsoft.com/fr-fr/microsoft-365/solutions/architecture-icons-templates